Carleton Place, Ontario Tutoring Programs

 Carleton Place District and Curriculum

-SchoolTutoring Academy’s tutoring programs for Carleton Place students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Carleton Place students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Carleton Place District Curriculum Used in Our In-Home Tutoring Programs

 The Ontario Curriculum is used as the overarching guide for teaching and learning in the local school districts.
 The curriculum is based upon the establishment of standards for learning, the provision of courses that prepare students for career goals, and that broadens students horizons in areas such as the arts, health and wellness, character and values education, cultural and global awareness.
 Technological skills are of particular importance, as are career and technical skills that are so valuable in many of today’s high demand occupations.
 With challenging learning experiences that are also relevant to today’s needs, both districts ensure that children have the tools required to be contributing members of the community.

 Educating Our Parents: Understanding the Carleton Place District Curriculum

 Students receive a foundation by which they can understand the world in their classes in English, History, Science, and Math.
 They learn basics in language, literacy, history, and geography alongside the opportunities to investigate and experiment with scientific concepts in biology or earth science.
 Math enables problem-solving strategies and the ability to evaluate, relate, and represent data.
 These subjects and skills eventually are used in combination as students take on advanced, high skills, independent and interdisciplinary coursework.